Danz CM: Commercial work

-Johnson has composed numerous songs for commercials in Japan for companies such as Panasonic, Body Mainte, and two separate commercials for QP Half and QP Sesame Dressing.
+Danz has composed and produced numerous songs for commercials in Japan for companies such as Panasonic, Body Mainte, and two separate commercials for Kewpie Mayo and Sesame Dressing.

-Her song "Running (Hiding Version)", was used in two separate television commercials for Aria Resort and Casino and Lexus.
+One of the first songs she ever wrote, "Running (Hiding Version)", was used in two separate television commercials for Aria Resort and Casino and Lexus.

+Her music has been featured in the TV shows Never Have I Ever on Netflix, The Sex Lives of College Girls on HBOMax, Charmed and The Flash on The CW and others.

 She has modeled clothes for Sofia Coppola's Japanese clothing company Milkfed, and in 2017 was in the fall catalog for the skate clothing brand X-Girl, founded by Sonic Youth's Kim Gordon in the 1990s.

-In 2020, Danz made the soundtrack for the documentary The Map about the a major redesign of the New York City subway map.